| Title: | SHAP Plots for 'XGBoost' |

 var_cat |

-The ID variable is added for each observation in the shap_contrib
+The ID variable (1:nrow(shap_contrib)) is added to track each

 a long-format data.table, named as shap_long